RhysU/tuna/README.rst

 more often than before on account of its standard deviation arguably making it the fastest given the samples Tuna observed thus far.
 At 180 elements, ``sort_heap()`` becomes statistically faster and is therefore more heavily used.
-Tuna discovered change in behavior around 165 samples in the presence of sampling noise allowing the code to automatically benefit from the faster chunk regardless of input size.
+Tuna discovered the change in behavior around 165 samples in the presence of sampling noise allowing the code to automatically benefit from the faster chunk regardless of input size.